artemkv/kaboom-stats-service/README.md

 Kaboom Stats Service

-Calculates aggregated statistics from events in Kafka
+Calculates aggregated statistics from events in Kafka and stores it in MongoDB for querying.